-Easily invite attendees to your scheduled Microsoft Teams meetings and track their responses.
+Easily invite attendees to your scheduled Microsoft Teams meetings and track their responses using this helpful guide.

 Virtual meetings can be exhausting.
 Everyone knows that.
 So as a meeting host, it’s your responsibility to smooth the process as much as you can.
 A huge part of that comes down to not having impromptu meetings all the time.